NDB supports online schema changes. A

 cluster connection reset.

-If an object's schema changes in a backwards compatible way while an application is running, this has the following affects:
+If an object's schema changes in a backward-compatible way while an application is running, this has the following affects:

 The minor version at the data nodes is incremented.
 (Ongoing DML operations using the old schema version still succeed.)